Max Stassi: Playing career

+Oakland Athletics

+Minor leagues

-Heading into the 2009 Major League Baseball (MLB) Draft, Sporting News called Stassi the best available high school catcher.
+Heading into the 2009 Major League Baseball draft, Sporting News called Stassi the best available high school catcher.
 Stassi made it clear that he expected a large signing bonus to agree to a professional contract.
 A potential first round pick, Stassi was not selected in the first three rounds, which Baseball America called "one of the biggest surprises" of the draft.
 The Oakland Athletics selected Stassi in the fourth round, with the 123rd overall selection, of the draft.
 He received a $1.5 million bonus, a record for a fourth round pick, forgoing his commitment to UCLA.
 Stassi also negotiated in his contract that the Athletics would invite him to spring training with the major league team in 2010.

-Professional career

-Oakland Athletics (2009–2013)

-Stassi played for the Vancouver Canadians of the Class A-Short Season Northwest League, and batted .280/.345/.360.
-In 2010, he was assigned to the Kane County Cougars of the Class A Midwest League, where he batted .229/.310/.380.
+Stassi spent his first pro season with the Vancouver Canadians of the Low–A Northwest League and the rookie–level Arizona League Athletics, and batted .280/.346/.360 with no home runs and eight RBI.
+In 2010, he was assigned to the Kane County Cougars of the Single–A Midwest League, where he batted .229/.310/.380 with 13 home runs and 51 RBI over 110 appearances.

-In 2011, Stassi played for the Stockton Ports of the Class A-Advanced California League, batting .231/.331/.331, but missed the end of the season with shoulder surgery.
+In 2011, Stassi played for the Stockton Ports of the High–A California League, batting .231/.331/.331 with two home runs and 19 RBI, but missed the end of the season with shoulder surgery.
 The Athletics invited him to spring training in 2012.
-He batted .268 with 15 home runs and 45 RBIs in 84 games with Stockton during the 2012 season.
+He batted .268 with 15 home runs and 45 RBI in 84 games with Stockton during the 2012 season.

-Houston Astros (2013–2019)
+Houston Astros

 On February 4, 2013, the Athletics traded Stassi to the Houston Astros with Brad Peacock and Chris Carter for Jed Lowrie and Fernando Rodriguez.
-Playing for the Corpus Christi Hooks of the Class AA Texas League in 2013, Stassi hit home runs in five consecutive games in July.
+Playing for the Corpus Christi Hooks of the Double–A Texas League in 2013, Stassi hit home runs in five consecutive games in July.
 He was named the Texas League's player of the week twice in July, and was named the Texas League's player of month for July.

+Major leagues

 The Astros promoted Stassi to the majors on August 20, 2013, to serve as a backup to Jason Castro when the Astros placed Carlos Corporán on the disabled list.
 Making his MLB debut that day, he recorded two hits.
 In his second MLB game, Stassi was hit in the face by a 96 mph fastball, which resulted in his being placed on the disabled list.
 Since the bases were loaded at the time he was plunked, he earned his first major-league RBI.
-Stassi began the 2014 season with the Oklahoma City RedHawks of the Class AAA Pacific Coast League (PCL).
+Stassi began the 2014 season with the Oklahoma City RedHawks of the Triple–A Pacific Coast League (PCL).
 He finished the season with the Houston Astros, batting .350 (7-for-20) and driving in four runs in seven games played.